DevSteg/film_review_project/README.md

     #### Duplicate Username bug
     While testing editing the user profile, I realised that changing the users username this way means they can duplicate a username that already exists in the database.
     I have fixed this by removing the option to edit the users username, I chose to fix the bug this way due to time constraints.

+    #### Redirect register bug
+    While testing the register functionality i realised that the user was return to the wrong page, This was human error and was fixed by updating the redirect in the fuction.

 - ### Known Bugs
     #### Flashed messages